-A number of multiple-choice tests will be programmed throughout the course which students must complete via the WebCT task management platform.
+A number of multiple-choice tests will be programmed throughout the course which students must complete via the WebCT platform.
 Students are responsible for finding out the dates when these tests are activated and when they are to be done.
-The dates, which may vary slightly from group to group, will also be given in class in advance and announced on the platform itself and on the subject website.
+The dates will also be given in class in advance and announced on the platform itself and on the subject website.
 THE TESTS CANNOT BE DONE ONCE THE TASK HAS BEEN REMOVED FROM THE PLATFORM.